 Cleaning and Repairs

 Students are responsible for cleaning their own room.
 Vacuum cleaners, mops, brooms, and other cleaning equipment are available in each hall.
-The Department of Housing, Dining, and Guest Services and the Department of Physical Facilities maintain the halls.
-To request a repair, go to mycard and make a repair request.
+The Department of Housing, Dining, Recreation and Business Services and the Department of Physical Facilities maintain the halls.
+To request a repair, go to MyCard and make a repair request.
 Only University personnel may make repairs.

 We suggest decorating walls using molding hooks ("S" hooks) and twine, available at local stores.
 Plasti-tac may be used with the understanding that damage to the walls may result.
 Tape, adhesives other than plasti-tac, tacks, nails, screws, or pins may be used only on bulletin boards and not on the walls, ceiling, floors, window trim, furnishings, or doors.
 Room decorations may not be affixed to or suspended from the ceiling or light fixtures.
 Students are responsible for any damage.